ClausDethlefsen/Home-AssistantConfig/readme.md

 # Home automation

 After upgrading to 0.107.1, some picture-entity cards broke.
-And something broke with the Hue dimmer control of Sonos (Huesensor custom element, seems to be names hue remote now).

 **Devices I'm using:**
 * Homeassistant Version 0.107.1 runs on a Mac Mini (2011'ish) running MacOs High Sierra